dif3dgela/dif3dgela.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to the 3D Graphics Laboratory at the University of the Basque Country (EHU)!
-        content: Take a look at what we're working on...
+        content: This is a creative playground where students can explore, experiment, and build with 3D technologies.
         align: center
         background:
           image: